COMET

 Interpreting the Results

 The \(t\)-test analogue of the Event Study estimator also highlights intuitively how we need to think about and interpret the estimator.
 The ATET estimate for each period is interpreted with respect to the base period, which in this case is the period just before the treatment is implemented.
-In this case,
+Here,

 Event Study with Linear Regression